 Annual pass members were able to enter through the Nairobi gate at 10 a.m. every Friday and Saturday in February 2012 for an exclusive performance of the new show.
 A limited edition commemorative pin exclusive to pass members was available for purchase at select gift shops for $5.95, with a portion of the proceeds going to the SeaWorld & Busch Gardens Conservation Fund.

-At the time of the show’s opening, animal stars included Keesa, a Siberian lynx, King, a Eurasian eagle owl, Anastasia, and African crowned crane, and Siberian huskies Maji, Shivers, Journey, and Delilah.
+At the time of the show’s opening, the performance featured a total of 21 animal stars included Keesa, a Siberian lynx, King, a Eurasian eagle owl, Anastasia, and African crowned crane, and Siberian huskies Maji, Shivers, Journey, and Delilah.

 In earlier seasons, a girl sometimes played the role of Austin.
 In later seasons, the show was re-worked slightly with the character’s name changed to Kaitlyn when a female was in the main role.
 Other small changes over the years were made, but the overall storyline remained the same throughout the show’s run.